Prediction: you will find the love you need.

 I'm also a fairly active community member.
 After living in the Bay Area for years and years, I find myself belonging to several overlapping circles of artists & visionaries, revolutionaries & reformists, circus performers & educators — all strange, all beautiful, all wild in their way.
 It's fun to try to stitch these many circles together into something wider.
 A Social Movement?
 Maybe, if we're lucky.

 I read somewhere that exercise is the key to happiness, so I tried it.
 Turns out — yep, it works.
 (Why didn't someone tell my younger self this stuff was better than drugs?)
-So I do yoga, run, swim and hit the gym when I can.
+So I do yoga, run, swim and hit the gym five days a week.

 I'm lucky in that I have family in the area, including two parents, two sisters, two nieces, and one nephew.
 A wealth of genetic similarities!
 I try to see them on the weekends.